akiellor/jasmine-junit-runner/README.md

 * * *

-Quite simple, it's a custsom Java Junit Runner that allows you to embed Javascript Unit tests (using Jasmine) in your Java-based projects.
+Quite simple, it's a custom Java Junit Runner that allows you to embed Javascript Unit tests (using Jasmine) in your Java-based projects.
 It fully integrates with your most beloved IDE, your most hated version control system and of course your most needed CI env.

 So let's rephrase: